-- Rescheduling of current borrowing in our debt portfolio is unlikely to occur as the level of debt is low. - If rescheduling were to be carried out, it will be reported to Cabinet at the earliest meeting following its action.
+- 48 Rescheduling of current borrowing in our debt portfolio is unlikely to occur as the level of debt is relatively low and there is still a very large difference between premature redemption rates and new borrowing rates. - 49 If rescheduling were to be carried out, it will be reported to Cabinet at the earliest meeting following its action.